Sea Level Rise and Regional Resiliency

 City of Hollywood, FL

-In June, 2017, The City Commission voted to reaffirm commitment to climate action.
+In June 2017, the City Commission voted on Resolution R-2017-168 to reaffirm its commitment to climate action.

 A Resolution Of The City Commission Of The City Of Hollywood, Florida, To Reaffirm Commitment To Climate Action And The

 Climate Goals Set Out In The City’s Sustainability Action Plan, To Support The Principles And Goals Of The Paris Agreement, And To Continue To Implement Actions To Meet Established Climate Mitigation Goals.
 Full text.

 What are the City's Climate Action Plans?